 A profound shift in innovation sources used by large firms

 Large companies are sourcing their innovations in very different ways than those used in the past.
 And this change has been both recent and substantial.
-To understand this change, we first consider the mix of innovation sources that firms are using today (Figure 6).
+Figure 6 shows the mix of innovation sources that firms are using today.